Three Ehrhart Quasi-polynomials: Introduction

 This definition of quasi-polynomials on $\R^N$ is a natural generalization of the notion of quasi-polynomial function on the lattice $\Z^N$, which is more familiar in Ehrhart theory and the theory of vector partition functions.
 Describing quasi-polynomials in this form, using step-polynomials as its coefficient functions, has been implicit in the computational works using the method of parametric generating functions \cite{Verdoolaege2007parametric,Verdoolaege2005PhD}.
 The extension to real (rather than integer or rational) multi-parameters~$b$ appeared in \cite{koeppe-verdoolaege:parametric}.

-The algebra $\polypp\CP(\R^N)$ inherits a gradation from the degree of polynomials, which we call the \emph{polynomial degree}.
+The algebra $\polypp\CP(\R^N)$ inherits a grading from the degree of polynomials, which we call the \emph{polynomial degree}.
 This is the notion of degree that has been used throughout the literature on Ehrhart theory.

 Crucial to our study will be the interplay of the polynomial degree with another notion of degree, first introduced in our paper~\cite{SLII2014}.
 The algebra $\polypp\CP(\R^N)$ also has a filtration, which we call the \emph{local degree}.
 It combines the polynomial degree and the filtration according to step degrees on step-polynomials.
 For instance, $b \mapsto b_1b_2^2 \{b_1+b_3\}$ has polynomial degree $3$, step degree $1$, and local degree $4$.
 This terminology of local degree comes from the fact that on each local region $n<b_1+b_3<n+1$, $n\in\Z$, this function coincides with a polynomial function of $b$ of degree $4$. \tgreen{Added last sentence from Michele's comment 2014-08-30.}